 Let’s talk about the pros and cons of each.

 When learning how to dehydrate food on a larger scale, horizontal models are recommended.
-They tend to be large, which allows you to dry multiple foods at once.
+They tend to be a bit bulkier, which allows you to dry multiple foods at once.
 The design allows for optimal heat distribution.
-Horizontal models have their principle drying element on the back of the unit.
+Horizontal models have their principle drying element mounted in the back like this popular Gourmia GFD1950 model (also seen in the Amazon picture and link to the right).

 For this reason, you won’t need to worry about messing up your fan with food drippings.
 This also minimizes “blended tastes” between different foods being dehydrated at the same time (nobody wants their apple chips tasting like beef jerky).
 The downside?
 They’re expensive.
 But if you have the funds, and are serious about prepping, they’re a solid investment in my opinion.